Sivert Aarflot Museum

 The Sivert Aarflot Museum (Sivert Aarflot-museet) is a division of the Sunnmøre Museum Foundation in Norway.
 The museum is named after Sivert Aarflot (1759–1817), who among other things started the first rural printing shop in Norway.
-The Sivert Aarflot Museum has a permanent exhibition in the museum building at the farm in Ekset in the municipality of Volda, where Sivert Aarflot lived.
+The Sivert Aarflot Museum has a permanent exhibition in the museum building at the farm in Ekset in Volda Municipality, where Sivert Aarflot lived.
 Among other items, the collection includes printing equipment.